staeco/iris-ql/README.md

 ## DB Support

-Currently only works with Postgres.
+Currently only works with Postgres 11+.
+Some features and specific functions may require newer versions.
 In the future, the database layer will be broken out into adapters and multiple stores will be supported.

 [downloads-image]: http://img.shields.io/npm/dm/iris-ql.svg
 [npm-url]: https://npmjs.org/package/iris-ql